Schieck/GPT-Evaluator/README.md

 ## Usage

-1. **Basic Evaluation**:
+1. **Live Scanner**:
+   - Click the "Live" tab to start monitoring ChatGPT conversations
+   - View real-time evaluation metrics and scores
+   - Track conversation quality over time

+2. **Legacy Evaluator**:
    - Enter your prompt in the "User Input" field
    - Paste the AI response in the "AI Response" field
    - Get instant evaluation results

-2. **Live Scanning**:
-   - Click the play button to start monitoring ChatGPT conversations
+   - Collapsible input fields for better space management

+3. **History**:
-   - View real-time evaluation metrics and scores
+   - View all past evaluations
+   - Approve or reject evaluations
-   - Track conversation quality over time
+   - Track conversation timestamps and results

-3. **Configuration**:
+4. **Configuration**:
    - Add your API keys for OpenAI and/or Claude
    - Customize evaluation settings
    - Manage your preferences